pez-globo/pufferfish-electronics/readme.md

 Electronic hardware board layout files for the Pufferfish ventilator.

-The schematic and PCB files for this project can be viewed online at [CADLAB.io](https://cadlab.io/project/22897).

 This folder contains the [KiCad](https://kicad-pcb.org/) design files for the Pufferfish ventilator.

 To review the hardware files, start by opening the project file `Pufferfish.pro` with KiCad.
 From there, schematics, boards, and library parts can be viewed.